Ilya-audio/roof_control/README.md

 ## Fine-tuning

 * **Configuration:** Click the headphone on the desk to select your profile.
-* **Gain:** Gain: Adjust the Gain slider so that toggling correction doesn't change the overall volume.
+* **Gain:** Adjust the Gain slider so that toggling correction doesn't change the overall volume.
 Double-clicking the slider restores the value saved in your profile, and the SAVE button writes your current setting back to the file.
 * **True Stereo Setup:**
     1. Send only the Left or Right channel into the plugin.
     2. Adjust the **cutoff** until you achieve a comfortable tone (700-800 Hz).